KanishkVashisht/khantranslate/README.md

 # khantranslate
 Translate any khan academy video from english to French, Spanish, Dutch, Portuguese, Korean and Japanese.

+View KhanDiagram.pdf to understand how this works better

 To run this

 <b>Usage</b>